 If you are under 16 years of age you will need your parent or carer to either sign a permission form or to use the computer with you.

 The computers are all connected to the internet.
 You can surf the web, search for information, send or receive email.
 However, internet access at the library is filtered, so the filter may occasionally block sites of interest.
 Why not use our computers for independent study following a course of your choosing?
 There are also word processing and other office programmes for you to use.

 If you haven't used the internet before

 If you are not familiar with the internet, library staff can help you get started and can help you search for information.
-You could also book a Computer Buddy, to help you get started.
+You could also book a Digital Buddy, to help you get started.